Handmade Column

 Q.8

-There are several types of Poskas, which one should I choose?
+There are several types of POSCA.
+Which one should I choose?

 A.8